azoth-lang/azoth.language.reference/src/unsafe.md

 An unsafe context is necessary to:

-1. Access or modify a pointer
+1. Deference a pointer
 2. Access or update a mutable static variable
 3. Call unsafe functions
-4. Call untrusted functions (see [Trusted Packages](#TrustedPackages))
+4. Call untrusted functions (see [Trusted Packages](#trusted-packages))

-It is a compile time error to perform any of those operations outside of an unsafe context.
+It is a non-fatal error to perform any of those operations outside of an unsafe context.

 ## Unsafe and Safe Functions